 A Monroe motorcycle accident lawyer can advocate for you to receive a fair and reasonable claim from the liable party’s insurance company.
 If they are not willing to offer one, your case can be taken to court.

 Possible Compensation from a Motorcycle Accident in Monroe

-If we are successful in fighting your case, you may be eligible for various forms of compensation covering your losses.
+If your personal injury lawyer is successful in fighting your case, you may be eligible for various forms of compensation to cover your losses.
 This could include:

 - Medical costs from your accident, including any emergency transportation and care in the immediate aftermath of the crash

 - Projected future costs of treatment

 - Wages that you have lost because of the accident

 - Any reduced earning power that was caused by your injuries